BTST

 HookDescription

 onBeforeListBoardsCalled before listing boards.
-Return false to deny.
+Throw to deny.

 onBoardsReadCalled after boards are listed successfully.